-1. The trial court shall utilize an efficient and organized accounting system that ensures the accurate reporting of all transactions.
-The court is responsible for assuring that the transactions recorded by its accounting system are supported by documentation and evidential matter that can withstand internal or external financial audits.
+1. The trial court shall utilize the Phoenix Financial System to ensure the efficient, organized, and accurate reporting of all transactions.
+The court is responsible for assuring that the transactions recorded in the Phoenix Financial System are supported by documentation and evidential matter that can withstand internal or external financial audits.

-&lt;sup>1 Questions and Answers Concerning Implementation of AB 233, www.courts.ca.gov/documents/qafinal.pdf.
+1 Questions and Answers Concerning Implementation of AB 233, www.courts.ca.gov/documents/qafinal.pdf.

 - 2. The key elements of an efficient and organized accounting system include: - a.
-An organized and efficient method of accumulating, recording, and reporting all transactions; - b.
+An organized and efficient method of accumulating, recording, and reporting all transactions: - b.
 An effective assignment of authority and responsibility; - c.
 An effective approach to segregation of duties; and - d.
 An efficient method of detecting errors and irregularities. - 3.
 Financial transactions shall be executed and accounted for in accordance with GAAP.
 Trial courts shall also comply with the standards and principles established by the Governmental Accounting Standards Board (GASB), statutory requirements such as the Lockyer-Isenberg Trial Court Funding Act of 1997 (AB 233), rule 10.810 of the California Rules of Court, and administrative policies and procedures that apply to trial court fiscal management. - 4.
 Accounting practices are discussed in more detail in Section 5, Accounting Practices, of this manual.